 4 Covalent immobilization capacity was assessed by injecting 100 µg/mL DBCO-modified streptavidin in 5 mM sodium acetate buffer (pH 5.0), with 1 µRIU corresponding approximately to 1 RU.
 Electrostatic preconcentration capacity is shown in brackets.

-XanTec’s DBCO sensor chips (DC) are coated with a dibenzocyclooctyne (DBCO)-derivatized bioinert carboxymethyl-dextran (CMD) matrix grafted onto a hydrophilic adhesion promoter on a gold support.
+XanTec’s DBCO-modified sensor chips (DC) are coated with a dibenzocyclooctyne (DBCO)-derivatized bioinert carboxymethyl-dextran (CMD) matrix grafted onto a hydrophilic adhesion promoter on a gold support.
 Ligands containing a compatible Click partner—such as an azide group—can be covalently attached rapidly and selectively via strain-promoted azide-alkyne cycloaddition (SPAAC, Click reaction).

 Unlike classical EDC/NHS amine-coupling, DBCO/azide Click chemistry is not time-critical; both reaction partners remain stable for weeks across pH 4–10.
 Their high selectivity minimizes side reactions and eliminates the need for quenching steps1.
 Consequently, Click-based immobilization is reliable, convenient, and operationally flexible.
 Due to the fast reaction kinetics, coupling under physiological conditions is feasible; however, maximum immobilization densities may be somewhat lower.
 Therefore, electrostatic preconcentration remains advantageous for achieving high ligand loading.